 While the buttons are cool, they are not the most user-friendly.
 Also, the hidden pocket is not that easy to access.
 The slim fit is ideal if you are, well, slim.
 If you carry a little extra weight in the middle, you will have to size up, and the rest of the shirt may not fit as well.

 Whether you are swimming, surfing, or just hanging at the beach, this is our favorite option.
 It's loose enough to be comfortable, but tight enough to not feel clumsy when in the water.
 It's light enough to dry fast but still gives the maximum UPF 50 protection.

 Without a hood, pockets or zippers, it's not as versatile as other shirts.
 This is not a shirt you wear out on the town and may even seem a little out of place while hiking.
 As with many tight-fitting clothes, sizing can be tricky.
 But at its low price, it's a great value if you spend time in the water.

 This is the least expensive UPF-rated shirt we have come across.
-Buy a pack of two, and you might spend less than $9 each.
 The simple design includes no pockets, hoods or zippers or even logos.
 The thin material dries fast and keeps you cool.
 It comes in a variety of colors ranging from vibrant to basic.
 The more bright colors are great for making vehicles aware of you if you are cycling or running.